 In the Build type choose the Advanced checkbox.

-Select the folder you want your app’s Native Template to be created.
-Valid choises, is an empty directory or a directory with a Native Template.
+Select the folder for your app’s Native Template.
+Valid choices are an empty directory or a directory with an existing Native Template.

 Disable any service you do not wish to use.
 App Center requires GitHub as a service to work.